gemy411/multi-agents-research/ROADMAP.md

 ## Architectural Improvements

 - [ ] **Refine Architectural Structure**: Reorganize components into appropriate architectural layers to improve maintainability, scalability, and adherence to design principles.
+- [X] **Create a simple HTTP API**: Create an HTTP API to enable external applications to interact with the multi-agent research system.
 - [ ] **Develop HTTP API Integration**: Create a comprehensive HTTP API to enable external applications to interact with the multi-agent research system.
+Like choosing different operation modes that can result in different models and operation duration
-- [ ] **Implement MCP Server Capabilities**: Deploy research capabilities as a Model Context Protocol (MCP) server to standardize interactions with various AI models.
+- [X] **Implement MCP Server Capabilities**: Deploy research capabilities as a Model Context Protocol (MCP) server to standardize interactions with various AI models.

 ## Future Enhancements